EeshaanJain/16Bit-ALU/README.md

     \--baaki tumne jo kara hai <br>
 </pre>

- adder and subtractor will be used as components in the final alu. adder and subtractor themselves use the KSA adder as their component.
-If you don't understand it dont worry about it -Sumeet Kumar Mishra
+Adder and subtractor will be used as components in the final alu. adder and subtractor themselves use the KSA adder as their component.
+If you don't understand it dont worry about it <br> -Sumeet Kumar Mishra